Tvor369/Tvor369/README.md

 - C# with .net
 - Python
 - JS, CSS, Html
+  - Tailwind and DaisyUI plugins
+  - Experience with the Astro framework

+## Future Planned Projects:
+- A web-based studying game that blends elements of Mario Party and Kahoot.
+- A photo gallery/blog for myself to journalize trips and good memories.

 <!--
 **Tvor369/Tvor369** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.